-This policy applies to: All regular full-time and part-time staff members.
-(Individuals represented by collective bargaining agreements receive benefits in accordance with those agreements.)
+This policy applies to: All regular full-time and part-time non-probationary /non-introductory staff members, (Individuals represented by collective bargaining agreements receive benefits in accordance with those agreements.)

 Table of Contents

 The grievance procedure is designed to supplement the informal departmental means of resolving staff members’ problems or complaints.
 It may be used whenever a staff member’s efforts to solve the problem through discussion with the immediate supervisor have been unsuccessful.
 The staff member may invite someone to accompany him/her to the meeting(s) with the department head, dean/director or review committee.

 A. Step 1